Craniace/CodeClause_MailGUI/README.md

 # Mail.py

-A Python script for sending automated emails.
+A Python script for sending automated emails for code clause.

 ## Setup